jhunschejones/Chrome-According-To-Josh/gh-icons/README.md

 # GH Icons

 ### Overview
 A small Chrome extension to set custom favicons for specific GitHub pages.
-Currently this is only targeting the `/notification` page, though it may be extended in the future.
+Currently this is used for the notifications and issues pages, though in the future it may be extended to other pages as well!